play-co/jumptap/README.md

 ],
 ~~~

-To specify your game's Tracking ID, edit the `manifest.json "android" and "ios" sections as shown below:
+To specify your game's PublisherId, edit the `manifest.json "android" and "ios" sections as shown below:

 ~~~
 	"android": {